Luxury Travel On A Budget

 Fine dining doesn’t always mean dinner.
 Many top restaurants offer a lunch menu that’s much cheaper than their evening tasting menu, while still delivering the same level of cooking and service.

-How we plan it:
+How we plan it

-Why lunch works:
+Why lunch works so well

-• Lower price point
+• Lower price point for similar quality.

-• Often easier to get a booking
+• Often easier to get a booking.

-• You still get the full experience
+• You still get the full experience of the kitchen and service.

 Upgrade your ground transport (selectively)

-We don’t upgrade every ride, but we do it when it adds value—like after a long flight, or when we’re heading out for a special night.
+We don’t upgrade every ride, but we do it when it adds real value—like after a long flight, or when we’re heading out for a special night.

-Options we use:
+Options we use

-• Premium ride-share tiers (when available)
+• Premium ride‑share tiers (when available).

-• Pre-booked airport transfers (if the price is close to taxis)
+• Pre‑booked airport transfers (if the price is close to taxis).

-• Public transport most of the time, then a nicer ride for key moments
+• Public transport most of the time, then a nicer ride for key moments.

 Plan one paid “wow” experience